SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/request/respond.md

 1. Tap the **Task** icon.
 2. Select **Add image**.
-3. Take a photo with the camera or add choose an image from the gallery.
+3. Take a photo with the camera or choose an image from the gallery.

     > [!NOTE]
     > You can select multiple images at once.
 If you do not see a particular image, check the image permissions for SuperOffice on your device.